Code-Institute-Submissions/franciskadutoit/README.md

 - All the photos used in this site were obtained from Franciska Du Toit

 ### Code
-- HTML for the navbar originally taken from Bootstrap
+- HTML for the navbar, timeline, form originally taken from Bootstrap with modifications for this project.
-- HTML for the list and timeline  originally taken from https://austinknight.com/
+- HTML for the list and timeline originally taken from https://austinknight.com/ with modifications for this project.
-- CSS for the list and timeline originally taken from https://austinknight.com/
+- CSS for the list and timeline originally taken from https://austinknight.com/ with modifications for this project.
-- CSS fo image border styling originally taken from from https://www.w3schools.com/howto/howto_css_border_image.asp
+- CSS fo image border styling originally taken from from https://www.w3schools.com/howto/howto_css_border_image.asp with modifications for this project.
+- HTML & CSS for block on home page and pdf download section from: Bootstrap4 project (Code Institute) with modifications for this project.

 ### Acknowledgements